mikeybinnswebdesign/theme-template/INSTALL.md

 First, Find the file named "phpstan-vscode.neon".
 When you have found that, copy it to "phpstan.neon".
 NOTE: The phpstan.neon file will not be commited to your repo, so be sure to leave the other editor files alone in case you need to restore it later.
 Also, other developers may use different code editors so they will need the files you don't need.

 Secondly, there is a folder of recommended extensions.
-You should have a dialog pop up to install / enable these, but if not, or you already dismissed it, go to the extensions tab, filter by recommendations and you should see the workspace recommendations there with an install all button.
+You should have a dialog pop up to install / enable these, but if not, or you already dismissed it, go to the extensions tab, filter by Recommended and you should see the workspace recommendations there with an install all button.
 There is also some workspace setting in that folder, which will automatically set the correct settings for these extensions.

 ### Atom (UNTESTED)